Please register or login to continue

 ‘That is the spirit, Bonheur.
 I knew that I could count on you for the daring challenge that is presented to us’, I replied.

 After several days of searching for him, we had failed to locate him.
 This was a temporary setback for us.
 We knew that sooner or later, we would encounter him.
-That was the reward to our satisfaction that was awaiting us with his apprehension.
-One morning as we were having breakfast at a local restaurant, I had spotted who I had believed was Lord Chatfield, walking on the pavement of the street where we were at.
-He was at the corner of the street, when I had instantly informed Bonheur of his appearance.
+That was the reward to our satisfaction that awaited us with his apprehension.
+One morning as we were having breakfast at a local restaurant, I spotted who I believed was Lord Chatfield, walking on the pavement of the street where we were.
+He was at the corner of the street when I instantly informed Bonheur of his appearance.

 We rose to our feet with an urgent need to follow him, and we did.
-We had followed him all the way until a hansom cab had taken him to another place.
-I had recognised his distinctive attire and familiar look.
+We followed him all the way until a hansom cab took him to another place.
+I recognised his distinctive attire and familiar look.
 He was a man in his late sixties, tall and lanky, with brown hair and a brown moustache.
-We had grabbed a hansom cab ourselves and followed him, but to no avail.
+We grabbed a hansom cab ourselves and followed him, but to no avail.

-We would loose him afterwards, with all the hectic rambles and bustle of activities that were occurring in the city.
-It was impossible to know what was his final destination, but we had confirmed that he was still in New Delhi.
+We lost him afterwards, with all the hectic rambles and bustle of activities occurring in the city.
+It was impossible to know what his final destination was, but we confirmed that he was still in New Delhi.
 For how long?
 That was the question.

-We had given a broad description of Lord Chatfield to the local police, as they patrolled the areas, whilst we investigated more the possible connections that he had with any prominent Englishmen of the city.
-If my assumption was correct, then he was not only in New Delhi for his concealment from us, but to meet with another member of the Nine Unknown Men.
+We gave a broad description of Lord Chatfield to the local police as they patrolled the areas, whilst we investigated more the possible connections that he had with any prominent Englishmen of the city.
+If my assumption was correct, then he was not only in New Delhi for concealment from us, but to meet with another member of the Nine Unknown Men.

 We were able to gather a list of reputable Englishmen in the city who were registered.
-There was one in particular that had arrested my attention.
+There was one in particular who had arrested my attention.
 His name was Howard Fletcher.
-He was a businessman, who imported rubies from Calcutta.
-This had immediately made me remember the piece of ruby that were found at the crime scene.
+He was a businessman who imported rubies from Calcutta.
+This immediately made me remember the piece of ruby that was found at the crime scene.
 Bonheur was attentive to my developing thoughts.

 ‘What are you contemplating now, inspector?’